Rape and Sexual Assaults on Cruise Ships Are More Common Than Many People Realize

 Criminal vs. Civil Aspects of Cruise Ship Assault and Rape Cases

-Victims also should take note that if they choose to work with attorneys who handle rape and sexual assault causes, those attorneys also can assist them with holding the proper parties responsible for the incident from a civil standpoint.
-Cruise ship victims are entitled to file a lawsuit against the cruise line in order to gain compensation for pain and suffering, medical treatment and other incident-related expenses.
+Victims also should take note that if they choose to work with attorneys who handle rape and sexual assault cases, those attorneys also can assist them with holding the proper parties responsible for the incident from a civil standpoint.
+Miami cruise ship victims are entitled to file a lawsuit against the cruise line in order to gain compensation for pain and suffering, medical treatment and other incident-related expenses.

 Victims can seek monetary damages in civil court, and oftentimes this is the best recourse they have to fully pursue their attackers, not in criminal court.
-If you or someone you love has been sexually assaulted and/or raped while onboard a ship, and you have questions about your rights, contact a cruise ship rape lawyer at Lipcon, Margulies & Winkleman, P.A. right away.
+If you or someone you love has been sexually assaulted and/or raped while onboard a ship, and you have questions about your rights, contact a Miami cruise ship rape lawyer at Lipcon, Margulies & Winkleman, P.A. right away.
+We are here to help and we are here to put our limitless experience to work for you and your family.